Frank Lucas (Oklahoma politician): Oklahoma House of Representatives

 Lucas first ran for the Oklahoma House of Representatives 59th district in 1984 as a Republican against the incumbent Democrat, Rollin Reimer, but lost by about 2,000 votes.
 In 1986, he ran again in a three candidate Republican primary against Cecil E. Preston and Kyle Goerke.
 He was the Republican nominee, but narrowly lost to Bert Russell by under 100 votes.
 In 1988, his campaign was supported by $2,500 donation from Henry Bellmon.
 He defeated Russell in the November election with 56 percent of the vote.
 He represented the 59th district in the 42nd Oklahoma Legislature from 1989 until the 44th Legislature in 1994.
 He was succeeded in office by Clay Pope.

 U.S. House of Representatives (1994-present)

 Tenure

 On April 7, 2014, Lucas introduced the Customer Protection and End User Relief Act (H.R.
 4413; 113th Congress) into the House.
 The bill would reauthorize the Commodity Futures Trading Commission through 2018 and amend some provisions of the Dodd–Frank Wall Street Reform and Consumer Protection Act.

 On January 6, 2021, in the aftermath of the attack on the United States Capitol, Lucas joined 146 other Congressional Republicans in voting against the certification of the 2020 presidential election.

 In 2022, Lucas was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

-Lucas has chaired the House Science, Space, and Technology Committee since 2023.
+Lucas has chaired the House Science, Space, and Technology Committee from 2023 to 2025.